cyberbotics/webots/docs/discord/development.md

 Regarding your example of getting relative position between two nodes, that can be easily achieved with Eigen in cpp (3x3 Matrix -> Quaternion, quaternion / vector product)

-`@Luftwaffel` Although working with ROS, we decided to split the simulation projects with minimal dependencies over ROS other than communication.
+`@Simon Steinmann` Although working with ROS, we decided to split the simulation projects with minimal dependencies over ROS other than communication.
 For 3D Math in Cpp, we're using Eigen, and in python either numpy or numpy + transformations.py (which is standalone of tf)

 ##### David Mansolino [cyberbotics] 05/14/2020 05:34:23
-`@Luftwaffel` instead of relying on ROS, if you are using Python you ca probably use the `transforms3d` python package which allows for example to convert from a rotation matrix to quaternions: [https://matthew-brett.github.io/transforms3d/reference/transforms3d.quaternions.html#transforms3d.quaternions.mat2quat](https://matthew-brett.github.io/transforms3d/reference/transforms3d.quaternions.html#transforms3d.quaternions.mat2quat)
+`@Simon Steinmann` instead of relying on ROS, if you are using Python you ca probably use the `transforms3d` python package which allows for example to convert from a rotation matrix to quaternions: [https://matthew-brett.github.io/transforms3d/reference/transforms3d.quaternions.html#transforms3d.quaternions.mat2quat](https://matthew-brett.github.io/transforms3d/reference/transforms3d.quaternions.html#transforms3d.quaternions.mat2quat)

-##### Luftwaffel 05/13/2020 18:04:16
+##### Simon Steinmann [Moderator] 05/13/2020 18:04:16
 `@ContrastNull`  perhaps direct .proto file edit can help

 ##### ContrastNull 05/13/2020 17:11:36
-`@Luftwaffel` that is what my problem is about.
+`@Simon Steinmann` that is what my problem is about.
 The nodes I have to copy paste one by one are in "hundreds".

-##### Luftwaffel 05/13/2020 16:47:12
+##### Simon Steinmann [Moderator] 05/13/2020 16:47:12
 Perhaps add a 'Group' base node, put all your nodes in, and copy paste that

 ##### ContrastNull 05/13/2020 16:45:26